Boston Hard Money Lenders

 Delancey Street uses artificial intelligence to better evaluate hard money requests.
 Our goal is to look at every single loan, and try to fund it.
 We look at every loan and try to understand whether the project will succeed or not.
 We look at obvious metrics, like LTV, ARV, etc. But the most important thing to us, is what the real estate investor plans on doing.
 If it’s a fix and flip, tell us the cost of construction, how long it will taken, and how much you will sell the property for.
 The most important thing to us is what you’re business plan is, how you intend on repaying the loan, and how much experience you have doing these types of investments.

 Bottom line, while we look at your loan – we look at you – the entrepreneur, and do our best to help you succeed.
 We can lend you money as soon as 24 hours.

-Why shouldn’t you get a HM loan?
+Why shouldn’t you get a Boston hard money loan?

 HM lenders want title insurance because it protects both the borrower and the lender.
 In the event there’s any issues with the property, and there are competing claims of ownership for the property – then title insurance helps cover the losses incurred by the party purchasing the property.
 In some instances where the property is “risky,” due to competing claims, or risks of litigation, Delancey Street may ask for title insurance.

 When does it make sense for a real estate developer to use a Boston hard money loan?

 In our experience, even developers with strong finances and access to bank credit choose to use HM loans.
 There are many situations where time is of the essence, and a bank will just take too long.
 For example, if you need immediate funding for a deadline – then a HM loan makes more sense.
 If you have an excellent investment opportunity but don’t have the financial strength to get a bank loan – then a HM loan makes sense.
 If you have a bank line of credit, but need a larger loan than is allowed under the existing line of credit – then a HM loan makes sense.